-Three additional committees are operating within the Company, other committees are currently under review:
+Other committees are operating within the Company, and notably:

-- -Private Wealth Management Team: this committee is an ultimate decision making body responsible for the business matters in relation to individual insurance activities for the Global Private Wealth Solutions segment. - Global Employee Benefits Management Team: this committee is an ultimate decision making body responsible for the business matters related to the Global Employee Benefits Solutions business. - Audit Committee reporting directly to the Board of Directors, established in accordance with the law of the Grand Duchy of Luxembourg of 23 July 2016.
-Its functions and responsibilities are outlined by Article 52 (6) of the precited law, and include the following: - communication to the Company's Board of Directors of the results of the statutory audit and explanations of the role played by the Audit Committee in this process; - monitoring of the financial reporting process and making recommendations or proposals to ensure its integrity; - monitoring of the effectiveness of the Company's internal quality control and risk management systems and, where applicable, the Company's internal audit, with respect to the financial information of the audited entity; - -monitoring of the statutory audits of the annual and consolidated financial statements, in particular their execution; - review and monitoring of the independence of external auditors or approved audit firms or, where applicable, audit firms, in particular as regards the merits of the provision of non-audit services to the audited entity; - responsibility for the selection procedure of the external auditor(s) or audit firm(s).
+- Audit Committee reporting directly to the Board of Directors, established in accordance with the law of the Grand Duchy of Luxembourg of 23 July 2016.
+Its functions and responsibilities are outlined by Article 52 (6) of the precited law, and include the following: - communication to the Company's Board of Directors of the results of the statutory audit and explanations of the role played by the Audit Committee in this process; - monitoring of the financial reporting process and making recommendations or proposals to ensure its integrity; - -monitoring of the effectiveness of the Company's internal quality control and risk management systems and, where applicable, the Company's internal audit, with respect to the financial information of the audited entity; - -monitoring of the statutory audits of the annual and consolidated financial statements, in particular their execution; - review and monitoring of the independence of external auditors or approved audit firms or, where applicable, audit firms, in particular as regards the merits of the provision of non-audit services to the audited entity; - responsibility for the selection procedure of the external auditor(s) or audit firm(s). - Global Private Wealth Management Team: this committee is an ultimate decision making body responsible for the business matters in relation to individual insurance activities for the Global Private Wealth Solutions segment. - Global Employee Benefits Management Team: this committee is an ultimate decision making body responsible for the business matters related to the Global Employee Benefits Solutions business. - Clients and Business Acceptance Committee (CBAC), granted with powers to make decisions relating to the client/business on-boarding issues within the Global Employee Benefits Solutions and Global Private Wealth Solutions business lines of the Company.